BrandonGiddey/BrandonGiddey/README.md

 - 👋 Hi, I’m @BrandonGiddey
 - 👀 I’m interested in the application of remote sensing in conservation
-- 🌱 I’m currently learning how to use Google Earth Engine to ground truth sattelite imagery for conservation projects
+- 🌱 I’m currently working as a freelancer doing wildlife aerial surveys.
+My focus is helping properties transition from traditional rear seat observer counts to oblique camera counts.
 - 💞️ I’m looking to collaborate on developing tools that can be applied in the conservation industry
 - 📫 How to reach me brandon.giddey@gmail.com